 Welcome to Mrs. Fitch's Website!

-When a child is seen for speech-language therapy, he/she may be seen individually or in a small group setting.
-Regardless, each student works on his/her own individual goals during therapy to address specific needs.
-Parents and caregivers can signifcantly impact a child's progress by carrying over skills being taught during speech therapy sessions.
-Together we can all achieve greater success by working as a team!
-Please feel free to contact me if you have any questions or concerns about your child's speech-language development.
+Children can experience speech and language delays for a variety of reasons.
+If left untreated, children can experience difficulty interacting effectively with others and may struggle in all academic areas.
+When a child receives speech-language therapy, he/she may be seen individually or in a small group.
+Regardless, students work on individual goals to address specific needs.
+Parents and caregivers can signifcantly impact a child's progress by carrying over the skills being taught during speech therapy sessions.